Using AI to Teach Color Theory: ChatGPT for Educators

 - 3 min read

-This weekend, the creative and education communities have been buzzing with excitement over the release of OpenAI’s upgraded GPT-4o—particularly the new image generation capabilities.
-Among the most talked-about improvements are its sharper visual outputs, better prompt understanding, and a long-awaited feature: the ability to display legible text in images.
+This weekend, the creative and education communities have been buzzing with excitement over the release of OpenAI’s upgraded GPT-4o.
+The focus has especially been on its new image generation capabilities.
+Among the most notable improvements are sharper visual outputs, enhanced prompt understanding, and a long-awaited feature: the ability to display legible text in images.

 To be clear, I’m not “stealing” an idea here.
 A 12-color wheel is a standard educational concept used across design, art, and science classrooms.
-What I created was a personalized teaching tool that visualizes a universal idea in my own way, with visuals that align with how I teach.
+What I created was a personalized teaching tool.
+It visualizes a universal idea in my own way, utilizing visuals that align with how I teach.

-ChatGPT for educators will be a useful tool.
-This is where I see real potential in AI tools like GPT-4o: they’re not here to replace artists or original thinkers.
-I firmly believe artists are still the only ones who can truly express human emotion, creativity, and individuality.
-But when it comes to building simple JPEGs for PowerPoints, slide decks, websites, or visual references—especially under tight deadlines—AI image generators can be an incredibly useful assistant.
+ChatGPT for educators will be an essential tool.
+This is where I see genuine potential in AI tools like GPT-4o.
+They’re not here to replace artists or original thinkers.
+I firmly believe only artists can express human emotion, creativity, and individuality.
+However, when it comes to creating simple JPEGs for PowerPoints, slide decks, websites, or visual references—especially under tight deadlines—AI image generators can be incredibly helpful.

-Of course, there’s a bigger conversation happening here.
+Of course, a bigger conversation is happening here.
 As educators, how do we credit AI-generated visuals?
-Are you labeling them clearly in your materials?
-Is it fair to call it your own work if you heavily modify or build upon them?
+Are we labeling them clearly in our materials?
+Is it fair to consider it our own work if we heavily modify or build upon them?
 Does “AI-generated with modifications by [Your Name]” strike the right balance?

-I’ll explore that further in an upcoming post—especially as I test GPT-4o’s ability to handle anatomical and scientific illustrations, which are notoriously tricky for AI to get right.
+I’ll explore that further in an upcoming post—especially as I test GPT-4o’s ability to handle anatomical and scientific illustrations, which are notoriously tricky for AI to master.

 Are you using AI-generated images in your classroom?